 About us

-The Police Survivors Fund, a program of the American Federation of Police & Concerned Citizens, offers assistance to the families of law enforcement officers killed in the line of duty.
+The Police Family Survivors Fund offers assistance to the families of law enforcement officers killed in the line of duty.
 The organization monitors line of duty deaths across the nation and corresponds with over 22,000 law enforcement agencies.
 Records of each officer killed, how they died, the date and location of death are kept and made available.
 Family survivors are encouraged to participate in our programs specially designed for them.
 The program continues to expand as funds become available.

 Mission Statement

-The mission of the American Federation of Police & Concerned Citizens is to promote and support the law enforcement profession.
+The mission of the American Federation of Police & Concerned Citizens Police Family Survivor Fund is to promote and support the law enforcement profession.

 This mission is accomplished through the following: